abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Do your own thinking.md

 # **Do your own thinking**

-Beware: it’s too easy to let others’ schema and ideas dominate your own.
-[It’s hard to hear yourself think](It’s%20hard%20to%20hear%20yourself%20think.md).
+Beware: it’s too easy to let others’ schema and ideas dominate your own. [[It’s hard to hear yourself think]].

 When reading, the default is to let the author do your thinking for you.
 Per Schopenhauer: